gshaw/AEDSim.website/index.md

 Designed and built by a former Canadian paramedic with 20 years of software development experience.

-## Important

-AED Sim is still getting ready for release but an older earlier version known as iDefibrillate is available.
-If you buy iDefibrillate you will get the newer version for free once it becomes available.

 <div>
 <a href="https://apps.apple.com/us/app/idefibrillate-aed-simulator/id359990739?itsct=apps_box_badge&amp;itscg=30200" style="overflow: hidden; border-radius: 13px; width: 250px; height: 83px;"><img src="https://tools.applemediaservices.com/api/badges/download-on-the-app-store/black/en-us?size=250x83&amp;releaseDate=1412812800" alt="Download on the App Store" style="border-radius: 13px; width: 250px; height: 83px;"></a>